ontesseract/no-slop-ai/README.md

 ## AI Disclosure

-I used AI tools to help create this site.
+I used AI tools to help create this site ([lovable.dev](https://lovable.dev/) and Codex).

-- [lovable.dev](https://lovable.dev/) helped with initial site creation and iteration.
-- Codex helped with refactoring.

 All final content and code choices were reviewed and intentionally kept.